 Archaeological investigations suggest that there was a church on the hill to the north of Buckfastleigh from early Saxon times.
 It has been suggested that this was where the original Buckfast Abbey stood, but opinions on this vary.
-We do know that the Abbey, which was originally founded in 1018, was rebuilt in stone on its present site in 1147.
+We do know that the Abbey, which was originally founded in 1018, was rebuilt in stone on its present site next to the River Dart in 1147.
 In the following century the church on the hill became the parish church of Buckfastleigh, under the name of Holy Trinity Church, and the earliest records show the first Vicar to be Walvanus, appointed by the Abbey in 1263 or 1264.

 The town of Buckfastleigh, however, developed in the valley where water from the Dean Burn and the River Mardle was available for the wool trade, which was of great importance in the following centuries.
 This left the Parish Church well away from the centre of population.
 Eventually in 1894, after much effort, a simple church building, the old St Luke’s Church, was opened on the present site in the centre of Buckfastleigh for convenient use by those who found Holy Trinity inaccessible.

 From the old to the new

 In 1992 Holy Trinity Church was severely damaged by fire, believed to be

 the result of an arson attack.
 After the fire, the tower and steeple were

 restored and the bells rehung, but the main body of the church was left

 without a roof.
 (For the latest developments on this, please see below).

 The church and its churchyard are in an attractive setting and the site is